 This version is moist and rich with hints of marmalade that will remind you of your last visit to a Scottish tearoom.
 It keeps well – especially if you sprinkle a bit of brandy over the top before storing in an airtight tin.

-Pair it with a strong cup of black tea, such as an Assam or Irish Blend.
+Pair this delicious tea cake with a strong cup of black tea, such as an Assam or Irish Blend.

 Dundee Cake Recipe